Tapir Mountain Nature Reserve: Communities Adjacent to Tapir Mountain Nature Reserve

 The primary stakeholder communities of TMNR are located on the Western Highway.
 These include Teakettle (population: 1,747), Ontario (population: 775) and Blackman Eddy (population: 534).
 Their primary focus is agricultural activities and employment in the tourism sector.
 Other communities also considered in the area include Upper and Lower Barton Creek (populations: 380 and 193 respectively) and El Progresso-7 Miles (population: 483).
 All three are farming communities.

 Biodiversity

 The forest ecosystems of TMNR support a rich diversity of flora and fauna with perhaps as many as a thousand species of plants (of which only a fraction have been documented to date), at least 55 mammal species, and more than 340 species of birds (and counting).
-The reserve protects two of Belize’s high-risk species –Central American Spider Monkey and White lipped Peccary.
-Three species – Baird’s Tapir, Central American Spider Monkey, and Yucatan Black Howler Monkey are globally ‘Endangered’ under IUCN classification, and one (White-lipped Peccary) is classified as ‘Vulnerable’.
-TMNR has also been identified as an important wintering habitat for migratory bird species and as an important forest foraging site for the critically endangered Orange-breasted Falcon, which nests in the Mountain Pine Ridge three miles to the south.
+The reserve protects two of Belize's high-risk species – Geoffroy's spider monkey and white-lipped peccary.
+Three species – Baird's tapir, Geoffroy's spider monkey, and Yucatán black howler Monkey are globally ‘Endangered’ under IUCN classification, and one (White-lipped Peccary) is classified as ‘Vulnerable’.
+TMNR has also been identified as an important wintering habitat for migratory bird species and as an important forest foraging site for the critically endangered orange-breasted falcon, which nests in the Mountain Pine Ridge three miles to the south.